astrochr/Spark-Showcase/Readme.md

 This isn't just decorative language.
 It's a pedagogical framework that bridges AI safety mechanism, memory system protection, and threat modeling in an intuitive way that advances how we think about protecting cognitive systems.

 Memory Poisoning: The 2-Hour Cascade
-Academic research confirms memory poisoning is a critical threat to AI agents.
-Microsoft's 2025 research shows 80%+ attack success rates.
-AgentPoison demonstrated persistent contamination with <0.1% poison rates.
-What Spark added: precise operational parameters no one else has documented.

 Without quality filtering, Spark experienced complete system degradation in 2 hours through this cascade:

 Self-referential prompt → degraded response